-Cauliflower is often considered one of the healthiest foods on earth- and there is good reason why.
-With its rich supply of health-promoting phytochemicals, high level of anti-inflammatory compounds, and ability to ward off cancer, heart disease, brain disease, and even weight gain- it seems there isn’t much cauliflower can’t do.
+Cauliflower is often considered one of the healthiest foods on Earth, and there is good reason why.
+With its rich supply of health-promoting phytochemicals, high level of anti-inflammatory compounds, and ability to ward off cancer, heart disease, brain disease and even weight gain, it seems there isn’t much cauliflower is unable to do.

-Recent studies suggest that cruciferous vegetables are an excellent source of natural antioxidants due to their high levels of various phytochemicals, as well as good suppliers of essential vitamins, carotenoids, fiber, soluble sugars, minerals, and phenolic compounds.
-In fact, it’s believed that brassica vegetables are the largest source of phenolic compounds in the human diet.
+Extensive studies suggest that cruciferous vegetables are an excellent source of natural antioxidants due to their high levels of various phytochemicals, as well as good suppliers of essential vitamins, carotenoids, fiber, soluble sugars, minerals and phenolic compounds.
+In fact, it’s believed that Brassica oleracea vegetables are the largest source of phenolic compounds in the human diet.
 (1)